ai-tools-for-thought/workshop/index.md

     *How can tools for thought achieve successful adoption and integration into people's workflows?*

     - What makes a good experience in a TfT, and how is it adequately balanced with the friction that might be required to support cognitive engagement?
-    - How might we imbue users with intrinsic motivation to use GenAI in ways that support improved cognitive outcomes?
+    - How could the value of a TfT and the additional cognitive effort it might involve be communicated?
-    - What strategies can we employ to communicate the value of TfT to stakeholders and achieve buy-in at the organisational level?
+    - How might we foster people's intrinsic motivation to use AI in ways that support improved cognitive outcomes?
     - How might we manage trade-offs between productivity and cognitive outcomes to maximise successful integration and sustained use?
-    - Are there strategies that resolve the conflict between productivity and cognitive outcomes, allowing users to achieve both?
+    - Are there strategies that resolve possible tensions between productivity and cognitive outcomes, allowing users to achieve both?

 ## What to Submit {#submission}